zzzgit/element/examples/docs/en-US/loading.md

 Displays animation in a container (such as a table) while loading data.

-:::demo Element provides two ways to invoke Loading: directive and service.
+:::demo jade provides two ways to invoke Loading: directive and service.
 For the custom directive `v-loading`, you just need to bind a `boolean` value to it.
-By default, the loading mask will append to the element where the directive is used.
-Adding the `body` modifier makes the mask append to the body element.
+By default, the loading mask will append to the jade where the directive is used.
+Adding the `body` modifier makes the mask append to the body jade.

 ```html
 <template>